daronphang/investment_resources/accounting/debit-credit.md

-### Debit vs Credit
+## Debit vs Credit

-- Debit (DR) is an accounting entry that either increases asset/expense account and decreases liability/equity account i.e. records money flowing into an account.
+- Debit (DR) is an accounting entry that either increases asset/expense account and decreases liability/equity account i.e. records money flowing into an account
-- Credit (CR) is an accounting entry that decreases an asset/expense account and increase liability/equity account i.e. records money flowing out of an account.
+- Credit (CR) is an accounting entry that decreases an asset/expense account and increase liability/equity account i.e. records money flowing out of an account
-- Most businesses use double-entry accounting whereby every debit (inflow) always has a corresponding credit (outflow).
+- Most businesses use double-entry accounting whereby every debit (inflow) always has a corresponding credit (outflow)

 Reversal of the use of debits and credits for asset and liability accounts stems from accounting equation: